 Center for proper housing: poultry and rabbits (ZTHZ)

-Effects of on-farm hatching on behavioural-, cognitive- and physical measures of welfare during the development of laying hens.
+Effects of on-farm hatching on behavioural development and stress responsivity in laying hens.

 I obtained my BSc and MSc in Animal Sciences at Wageningen University, where I developed a keen interest in intensive livestock farming, adaptation physiology and animal welfare.
 While studying I have come across numerous animal welfare issues that have arisen in modern poultry production systems, especially during early life and critical transition periods, such as the hatching of chickens.
 I was first introduced to the hatchery environment during my Master’s, after which I decided to focus on embryonic development and the incubation process of various poultry species.
 I have written my master thesis on the analysis of broiler chicken blastoderm cell viability after prolonged storage.
 My thesis has allowed me to develop a protocol to analyse the quality of blastoderm cells and to perform egg and chick quality assessments in the hatchery.

 After finishing my master thesis, I went to South Africa for a research internship with the Animal Sciences Department of the Western Cape Government of Agriculture.
 During my stay, I spent most of my time on an ostrich research farm researching the incubation process of ostrich eggs concerning embryonic mortality.

 After my Master’s, I worked on a poultry health platform, which aims at informing and educating poultry farmers on innovative vaccination methods and strategies.
 In 2021, I have started my PhD in the field of poultry welfare.
 During my PhD, I will assess the effects of on-farm hatching on the behaviour and welfare of future layers.